OEM-Sartorius-Data-Analytics/SIMCAQ-LINUX-GUIDE/CompileCustomAppsUbuntu.md

 ### License

-Tou will also need a valid license file to be able to run your application.
+You will also need a valid license file to be able to run your application.
 If you did not get one directly from Sartorius, but instead you got an activation key, the process is as follows:

 - You will first need the host ID of your machine.
 You can obtain it by running in a terminal:
 ```